Frequently Asked Questions About Financial Aid

 4. What if I do not have a co-signer who is a U.S. citizen or permanent resident?.

 If you have no co-signer, you will be required to pay a modest amount upon enrollment.
 The amount required will depend on the level of financial aid for which you qualify.
-Many applicants accepted to the program qualify for Senior Level of financial aid, which requires an initial payment of $4,500 upon enrollment.
-The balance of your program expenses is then paid through the Computer Professionals Loan, which you take from a bank here in Fairfield, Iowa after you receive your practical training job.
+The balance of your program expenses is then paid through the Computer Professionals Loan, which you take from a bank here in Fairfield, Iowa after you receive your practical training internship.

 5. How is my level of financial aid determined?.